Citi Design System (CDS)

 Because most of the content within this component is live text, I highlighted keyboard tab and focus order for non-visual and keyboard-only users.

-The first trick to writing usage guidelines for Banner Alerts was giving them distinct (and succinct)names.
+The first trick to writing usage guidelines for Banner Alerts was giving each variation a distinct (and succinct) name.
 This was a requirement from developers.

 But they couldn't just be any names—they had to accurately describe the individual Banner types' content and use, which was a challenge given some seemingly trivial differences between them.